justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 }
 ```

-Here I simply used a for loop to count from 1 to 1 billion, and add all those numbers to a an accumulator one by one.
-On my browser this takes roughly 4 seconds to calculate, which in some cases could be acceptable, but would be very performance heavy when put in a loop.
+Here I simply used a for loop to count from 1 to 1 billion, and add all those numbers to an accumulator one by one.
+On my browser, this takes roughly 4 seconds to calculate, which in some cases could be acceptable, but would be very performance heavy when put in a loop.

-If we know that a function is going to be executed multiple times, and will have a big impact on performance, then its a good idea to consider caching the result of the function.
+If we know that a function is going to be executed multiple times, and will have a big impact on performance, then it would be a good idea to consider caching the result of the function.

 # Short term caching
-Caching can be implemented multiple ways, first we will take a look at short term caching, this will remember the result of the function when called multiple times, but as soon as you leave the site or refresh the tab, the cache will be lost as it was cached in the global javascript state.
+Caching can be implemented in multiple ways, first, we will take a look at short term caching, this will remember the result of the function when called multiple times, but as soon as you leave the site or refresh the tab, the cache will be lost as it was cached in the global javascript state.

-We will implement this caching by having a key value dictionary (AKA a good old javascript object) living in the window state, then we will write a `cachify` function that takes a normal function and returns a new function that uses caching.
+We will implement this caching by having a key-value dictionary (AKA a good old javascript object) living in the window state, then we will write a `cachify` function that takes a normal function and returns a new function that uses caching.

-The function should also get a key which identifies what piece of cache belongs to
+The function should also get a key that identifies what piece of cache belongs to
 the result of this function.

 ```javascript